Devendork/experimental-textiles-course/content/docs/projects-assignments/midterm.md

 **The Assignment Description:**
 Taking into consideration all of the ways you have learned to create a textile/substrate, create a swatch for the course swatch book \(yes! we will be making physical books\).
 Each student **should make 3 copies of the same swatch.**

-Your substrate should function as some kind of sensor \(stretch, bend, force, etc\) or have a unique property \(changing shape, biodegradable, etc\).
+Your swatch should function as some kind of sensor \(stretch, bend, force, etc\), ability to actuate \(change shape, color, stiffness in response to a stimulus\) or have a unique and intentional property \(biodegradable, super softness, texture change on interaction, etc\).
+For your swatch book page, you must title your swatch and write a description of its behavior.
+You must include a list of the materials and tools used to create it as well as the draft / AdaCAD file used to create it.
+Depending on the function of your swatch, you can either include a technical circuit diagram or instructions for replicating your swatch.
+The draft should label all the parts of the swatch, how they function, and how it can be connected to.
+You must also cite at minimum two sources/references.**

 For your swatch book page, you must use the template provided in canvas  \(in addition to any of your own documentation you might like to keep\) title your swatch and write a description of its function.
 You must include a list of the materials and tools used to create your swatch.
 Depending on the function of your swatch, you can either include a technical circuit diagram or instructions for replicating your swatch.
 You must also include an illustrated diagram.
 The illustrated diagram should label all the parts of the swatch, how they function, and how it can be connected to.
 You must also cite at minimum two sources/references.